5 Steps to Transform Your Arrangements with Logic Pro

 Final Thoughts

-Transforming your arrangements with Logic Pro doesn’t require a complete overhaul of your workflow—it just takes a few smart strategies.
+Transforming your arrangements with Logic Pro takes a few smart strategies rather than a complete overhaul of your workflow.
 Focus on building contrast, creating tension and release, tightening your groove, and adding ear candy to polish it all off.
-Follow these five steps, and your music will have the depth and dynamic flow it needs to captivate your audience from start to finish.
+Follow these five steps and your music will have the depth and dynamic flow it needs to hold your audience from start to finish.

 (NOTE: Need Arranging and Editing training?
 See Logic Studio Training's Arranging and Editing with Logic Pro training program by clicking here.)